Entr'acte

 Entr'acte (or entracte, /fr/; Zwischenspiel and Zwischenakt, intermezzo, intermedio and intervalo) means 'between the acts'.
 It can mean a pause between two parts of a stage production, synonymous to an intermission (this is nowadays the more common meaning in French), but it more often (in English) indicates a piece of music performed between acts of a theatrical production.
 But despite this, an entr'acte is often paired with a longer intermission, as an intermission is usually "between acts."
 However, there can also be an entr'acte on its own, usually between the two acts without an intermission.

-In the case of stage musicals, the entr'acte serves as the overture of act 2 (and sometimes acts 3 and 4, as in Carmen).
+In the case of stage musicals or operas, the entr'acte serves as the overture of act 2 (and sometimes acts 3 and 4, as in Carmen).
 In films that were meant to be shown with an intermission, there was frequently a specially recorded entr'acte on the soundtrack between the first and second half of the film, although this practice eventually died out.